- Wisconsin Statutes § 36.115

 - Opportunities for employee development are identified and provided;

 - Employee performance which does not meet expectations is addressed;

 - Management applies performance ratings in a fair and consistent manner.

 All employees with an expectation of continued employment (those who are past any applicable probationary period) will be evaluated at least annually.
 It is recommended that a fixed annual completion date for all staff, (e.g. June 30 or December 31 of each year) be chosen by the applicable unit.
 Additional reviews may be conducted as needed.

 All employees currently serving a probation period will be evaluated at least once during the probation period.
 Additional reviews may be conducted as needed.

 It is recommended that feedback be utilized where applicable; for example the employer could solicit feedback on the employee’s performance from clients or constituents of the employee’s work product.
 Employees should be given the opportunity to self-evaluate prior to formal completion of an evaluation if they so choose.

 Supervisors should use appropriate evaluation forms.
 Supervisors should meet with employees to review completed evaluations.

 A performance evaluation is not subject to the grievance procedure.
-Employees may submit a written rebuttal to an evaluation to the evaluating supervisor, the Personnel Representative for the School/College or Division, and to the Department of Human Resources.
+Employees may submit a written rebuttal to an evaluation to the evaluating supervisor, the Human Resources Business Partner for the School/College or Division, and to the Department of Human Resources.
 The rebuttal will be included in the employee’s Official Personnel File along with the evaluation.